Waszka22/Fundamentals-of-Data-Analysis-Project/README.md

 ***
 ### How to run the code
 + 1.Instal Python
-+ 2.Download or clone current repository PfDA_Assigment
++ 2.Download or clone current repository Fundamentals-of-Data-Analysis-Project
 + 3.Open Command Interpreter and get into correct directory
 + 4.Install packages by running pip install -r requirements.txt
 + 5.Run Jupyter Notebook